King of the Ring (2002): Background

 The event was held at the Nationwide Arena in Columbus, Ohio.

-King of the Ring was a pay-per-view (PPV) event held annually in June by World Wrestling Entertainment (WWE) since 1993.
-The PPV featured the King of the Ring tournament, a single-elimination tournament that was established in 1985 and held annually until 1991, with the exception of 1990; these early tournaments were held as special non-televised house shows and were held when the promotion was still called the World Wrestling Federation (WWF).
-The winner of the tournament was crowned "King of the Ring."
+King of the Ring was a professional wrestling pay-per-view (PPV) event held annually in June by World Wrestling Entertainment (WWE) since 1993.
+The PPV was named after the King of the Ring tournament, a men's single-elimination tournament that was established in 1985 and held annually until 1991, except for 1990, with the winner crowned the "King of the Ring"; these early tournaments were held as special non-televised house shows.
 Unlike the non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
-There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-Considered as one of WWE's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year, the 2002 event was the 10th King of the Ring PPV and 16th tournament overall.
-It was held on June 23, 2002, at the Nationwide Arena in Columbus, Ohio.
-The 2002 tournament has thus far been the only tournament to award the winner a prize other than the title of "King of the Ring;" the winner also earned a match for the WWE Undisputed Championship at that year's SummerSlam.
+Other matches took place at the event as it was a traditional three-hour pay-per-view.
+The King of the Ring event became considered as one of WWE's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest annual shows of the year.

+The 10th King of the Ring PPV hosted the finals of the 16th tournament and it was held on June 23, 2002, at the Nationwide Arena in Columbus, Ohio.
+Previously, the only award for winning the King of the Ring tournament was being crowned the "King of the Ring".
+For the 2002 tournament, it was decided that the winner would also earn a match for the WWE Undisputed Championship at that year's SummerSlam.

-The 2002 event was the first King of the Ring tournament and PPV held under the WWE name after the promotion was renamed from WWF to WWE the previous month.
+The 2002 event was the first King of the Ring tournament and PPV held under the WWE name after the promotion was renamed from World Wrestling Federation (WWF) to WWE the previous month.
 It was also the first tournament and PPV held after the promotion introduced the brand extension in March, in which the roster was divided between the Raw and SmackDown! brands where wrestlers were exclusively assigned to perform.
 The 2002 tournament and PPV in turn featured wrestlers from both brands.